Priceless Jewels Snatched From German State Museum - UrduPoint

 Bild daily said the heist was "probably the biggest art theft since World War Two".

-- 'World heritage' - Dirk Syndram, director of the Green Vault itself, said the museum's jewellery sets amounted to "a kind of world heritage", totalling about 100 items.
+- 'World heritage' - Dirk Syndram, director of the Green Vault itself, said the targeted jewellery sets amounted to "a kind of world heritage", totalling about 100 items.

-He explained that the stolen sets were part of a 10-set collection which includes not only diamonds but also sapphires, rubies and emeralds.

 Founded by Augustus the Strong, Elector of Saxony in 1723, the Green Vault is one of 12 museums which make up the famous Dresden State Art Collections.